10up/Ad-Refresh-Control/README.md

 - **Maximum Refreshes:** The number of times each ad slot is allowed to be refreshed.
 If this is set to 4 then an ad slot could have a total of 5 impressions by combining the initial loading of the ad with the 4 times it can refresh.

-- **Advertiser IDs:** Prevent ad refreshes for specific advertiser IDs in the format of a comma separated list (e.g., 125,594,293).
+- **Excluded Advertiser IDs:** Prevent ad refreshes for specific advertiser IDs in the format of a comma separated list (e.g., 125,594,293).
 If an ad slot ever displays an ad creative from one of the listed advertiser IDs then that ad slot will stop refreshing for the remainder of the page view.

 ## Issues